 What is in this Post

 Brúarfoss is roughly one hour and twenty minutes east of Reykjavik.
 The waterfall takes its name from a stone arch that once stood over it, acting as a bridge for those who wished to cross.
 According to legend, this natural stone bridge was destroyed in 1602 by a minion of the Skálholt episcopal see.
 At that time, Iceland was suffering a severe famine, and by destroying the bridge, the minion prevented the starving peasants from reaching the bountiful lands claimed by the church.

 Brúarfoss makes up just a small part of Brúará, whose origins lie in the mighty Hvita river which runs from the glacier Langjökull.
 This is why the water is an icy blue color.
 The glacial river Brúará falls, ends in a U-turn at the base of the waterfall, where the river is concentrated into a deep crevice.
 The blue rapids of the river are pretty strong and the area surrounding waterfalls is lush green with plenty of plants and flowers in summer.

 We probably would have got to the waterfalls faster if we had not paused for so many photos and what is the fun in that!?

 Not sure why the boy got his baseball gloves to Iceland, but D has many pictures of his glove in different areas in Iceland and insisted on playing catch with his Dad

-The popularity of Iceland as a adventure destination has steadily increased over the years.
-The special thing about Iceland is that if you have a camper, you can drive around and park anywhere, spend the night explore to your hearts content.
-Which also means it is easy for people to trespass private spaces, litter and trample its delicate natural landscapes.
+The popularity of Iceland as an adventure destination has steadily increased over the years.
+The special thing about Iceland is that if you have a camper, you can drive around and park anywhere, spend the night explore to your heart’s content.
+This also means it is easy for people to trespass private spaces, litter and trample its delicate natural landscapes.
 If you are going waterfall chasing in Iceland to find this secret waterfall, just be mindful and respectful of the surroundings and enjoy the beautiful Bruarfoss.

 PIN IT FOR LATER